 Now live on GroupGets, Ronoth’s LoDev LoRa development board is designed around AcSIP’s LoRaWAN S76S SiP and created for IoT applications where low-power and long-range data transmission are a factor.
 The board packs RF matching components in a compact 11mm x 13mm form factor and comes with FCC modular certification.

-“LoDev is open source and made by a hardware enthusiast for hardware enthusiasts.
-It is breadboard friendly and comes with a ton of software examples to get you started.
+“LoDev is open source and made by a hardware enthusiast for hardware enthusiasts," the Ronoth team explains.
+"It is breadboard friendly and comes with a ton of software examples to get you started.
 It was built with the Mbed IDE and community in mind, but will work with any IDE supporting Arm Cortex.”

-Under the hood, the LoDev packs AcSIP’s S76S SiP with integrated STM322L073 Arm Cortex-M0 MCU, with a built-in Semtech SX1276 LoRa radio module rolling at 48MHz.
+Under the hood, the LoDev packs AcSIP’s S76S SiP with integrated STM322L073 Arm Cortex-M0 MCU, plus a built-in Semtech SX1276 LoRa radio module rolling at 48MHz.
 The module has a receiver sensitivity down to -146dBm, an adjustable signal strength of up to +20dBm, and a range of up to 15km in rural areas, and 5km in urban areas.
 The board also features a micro USB port, reset button, and SMA connector for an external antenna.

-On the software end, the LoDev S76S can take advantage of any IDE that supports the Arm Cortex architecture, as well as Mbed IDE, which provides an OS, cloud services and tools for IoT applications.
+On the software side, the LoDev S76S can take advantage of any IDE that supports the Arm Cortex architecture, as well as Mbed IDE, which provides an OS, cloud services and tools for IoT applications.